6uhrmittag/KB/docs/VirtualReality(VR)/README.md

     - BOBOVR M2 Pro Elite Strap
         - Comes with an interactable battery pack that also works as a counterweight
             - These batteries seem a bit pricey, but... well, you only need two of them.
+            - **note after 2 months of use:** I noticed that with the vive tracker, a headset and a battery the headset gets a bit too heavy for long sessions of fast Synth Riders.
+Now I often use a USB Powerbank that I mounted at my back or hip and a long USB cable.
         - Can be upgraded to be compatible with the Quest 3 (irreversible)
     - KIWI design Knuckle Grips Cover with Battery Opening for Quest 2
         - Still not 100% sure if they are _the_ best, but they are good enough.
 They make the controllers feel a bit more bulky.